-Photo: Ron Mader, Open Space Technology in Estonia
+Photo: Ron Mader, Open Space Technology in Estonia (Some rights reserved)

 Open Space Technology (OST) is a creative re-imagining of relationships.
-It is the methodology we use and it is the ideal means of bridging online and offline events.

 OST was developed in 1985 by organizational consultant Harrison Owen.
 The third edition of his book was published in 2008 and highly recommended for anyone wishing to organize groups of people in ways that are respectful and engaging.